Building Careers in the Environmental Health Sciences

 Retreats and Workshops – Core and Center-wide retreats and workshops offer opportunities to catch up with colleagues, meet new members, share ideas and form new collaborations.
 The all-Center Retreat is held each fall.
-Individual Core retreats, poster days, and workshops happen throughout the year and are announce in the Monthly Announcements, via email and on the Center Events webpage.
-The next Center Retreat will be October 22, 2013, at Harvard Medical School’s Joseph B Martin Conference Center.
+Individual Core retreats, poster days, and workshops happen throughout the year and are announced in the Monthly Announcements, via email and on the Center Events webpage.
+The next Center Retreat will be October, 2018.

 Pilot Project Program – Grants of up to $25,000 for pilot studies in environmental health research are available to Center Members and their trainees and collaborators.
 Pilot grants are meant to encourage innovative lines of inquiry, foster new collaborations and provide preliminary data to make future applications for external funding more competitive.
 See Pilot Project Program for details and application materials.

 Facility Access Funds are available to support use of in-house or external laboratory or other services for research projects.
-These small grants of up to $5000 are available year round, with no fixed application dates, and offer quick funding decisions so that services may be obtained right away.
-See Facility Access Funds for details and application materials.
+These small grants of up to $10,000 are available year round, with no fixed application dates, and offer quick funding decisions so that services may be obtained right away.

 See also External Funding Opportunities.